 I’d never worn a full wetsuit before, only a half suit, and I could not get my buoyancy right (I’m thinking I had some air trapped somewhere it shouldn’t have been and at once point I was floundering about like an upside down tortoise!) – thankfully, there was a handy rail I could hang onto and still enjoy things.

-I’m not totally sure how long we actually swam with the tuna for – it seemed to whizz by in a wave (literally) of flashing fins and flicking tails, but, I’d estimate it was about 30-40 minutes until we stopped because the fish had eaten their fill – but once we got out there was more fun to be had in the rest of Oceanic Victor’s floating aquarium!
+I’m not totally sure how long we were actually swimming with tuna for – it seemed to whizz by in a wave (literally) of flashing fins and flicking tails, but, I’d estimate it was about 30-40 minutes until we stopped because the fish had eaten their fill – but once we got out there was more fun to be had in the rest of Oceanic Victor’s floating aquarium!

 In the middle of the circular area in which the tuna live you’ll find a second aquarium, this one holding smaller fish and two Port Jackson sharks – and these are the sharks you can cuddle.